hanzala019/cctv/README.md

 heavy optimization/rework required.

 ## Step:5
-List out what changes, rewrites and tasks we need to do in the Task Section and we'll slowy work on it to.
+List out what changes, rewrites and tasks we need to do in the Task Section and we'll slowly work on it to.

 TASK SECTION:
 1) Replace JSON storage with sqlite